LTA Logo LTA Retina Logo LTA Mobile Logo LTA Mobile Retina Logo LTA Sticky Logo LTA Sticky Logo Retina

 • Take the lead in handling handicapped patrons while the house manager deals with stage management communications and management of usher responsibilities.

 We offer orientation and training on a one-to-one basis or in group settings.
-If you want to have this orientation/training, please contact Robert Kraus at littletheatre.foh@gmail.com.
+If you want to have this orientation/training, please contact Monty Montgomery at littletheatre.foh@gmail.com.
 You will find your experience to go more smoothly if you are aware of what to expect.

 Experience Required: None